 3. Prepare for the Job Application Process

 The professional space for recent graduates or engineers in training (EITs) and established engineers looking for work in the oil and gas industry is competitive.
-Likewise, non-engineering professionals keen on entering this job sector will also face stiff competition.
+Likewise, non-engineering professionals

 Without a strategic and sustained plan to further your desired career goals, carving a niche within the energy industry will be difficult.
 In fact, a career plan is something that many professionals will revisit at different stages in their professional lives.